-Using grains and potatoes to make vodka requires the addition of enzymes and chemicals; and, produce small amounts of additional chemicals such as: methanol and other alcohols (known as fuselalcohols), acetone, acetaldehyde, esters, tannins, and aldehydes (e.g. furfural).
+Using grains and potatoes to make vodka requires the addition of enzymes and chemicals; and, produces small amounts of additional chemicals such as: methanol and other alcohols (known as fuselalcohols), acetone, acetaldehyde, esters, tannin, and aldehydes (e.g. furfural).

-Congeners are responsible for most of the undesirable taste and aroma of distilled alcoholic beverages.
+Congeners (minor chemical constituents) are responsible for most of the undesirable taste and aroma of distilled alcoholic beverages.
 It has been suggested that these substances contribute to the symptoms of a hangover but, that’s not scientifically proven.

 Methyl alcohol is a naturally-occurring by-product of the distilling process (especially with grains and potatoes) and is a known toxin in high concentrations.
 The output of methyl alcohol when fermenting cane sugar is minimal by comparison.